 The first step in forming a Corporation in Rhode Island is selecting a name.

-The name of the Corporation has to be different from other entity names in the state of Rhode Island.
-Check available Corporation names in Rhode Island.
+The name of the corporation has to be different from other entity names in the state of Rhode Island.
+Check available corporation names in Rhode Island.

 The name of the Corporation must include one of the following designators at the end of the business name: